MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/node-js-yeoman-prereq.md

     > [!NOTE]
     > We recommend using [Visual Studio Code](https://code.visualstudio.com/download).

 - [Node.js or Node Package Manager](https://nodejs.org/en/).
-You must use the latest Long Term Support (LTS) version.
+You must use the latest Long Term Support (LTS) version (The current available version is 4.1.0).
 The Node Package Manager (NPM) installs into your system with the installation of Node.js.

 - [Yeoman](https://yeoman.io/) and [gulp-command line interface (cli)](https://www.npmjs.com/package/gulp-cli).
 Run the following command in your command prompt to install these tools: